RockAfeller2013/vibecoded/AI Harness/README.md

 The result is an intelligent development harness that continuously generates, validates, fixes, deploys, and improves code with minimal human intervention

+This reduces token usage and gaming by Frontiner models, while keeping your IP (the code) private within your walled garden.)

 ## MVP Constraints

 - Use MacPro for Local